ipaqmaster/autoKiosk/README.md

 * Implies `-keepres` and `-keepx`

+`-debug`

+* Causes the script to log more noise for debugging purposes

 #### Usage

 The script can be started manually with a valid `config.json` which can be referenced from the `config.json.sample` provided.

+If a particular page title has been configured for automatic login but has not got credentials set the script will fall back to the indexed display's credentials for that URL and once more to the global credentials in that order when more specific credentials have not been set.

 ##### Automated Usage

 Install your favourite display-manager and configure a unprivileged user account for auto-login to your favourite Window Manager.
-Add this script as a startup parameter.
+Add this script to the user's graphical startup list or elsewhere.